aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 ## Control Plane Scaling

 EKS clusters by default are sized to handle up to 200 nodes and 30 pods per node.
 If your cluster exceeds this size, you can request a scale up through a support ticket.
 The EKS team is working on automatically scaling the control plane, at which point this will not be required.

+## Limits and service quotas

+AWS sets service limits (an upper limit on the number of each resource your team can request) to protect you from accidentally over-provisioning resources.
+[Amazon EKS Service Quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html) lists the service limits.
+There are two types of limits, soft limits, that can be changed with proper justification via a support ticket.
+Hard limits cannot be changed.
+You should consider these values when architecting your applications.
+Consider reviewing these service limits periodically and incorporate them during in your application design.

+> Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
+> More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

+## Cluster Authentication

+WIP: how to ensure that AWS-auth.yaml file changes don’t lock users out?

+## Cluster Upgrade
+WIP: Kubernetes cluster upgrades can break API.
+Before upgrading cluster review the [Amazon EKS Kubernetes versions document](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).

 ## Additional Resources: